You like money? I sure do.

 - Security – The web is a dangerous place.
 There are bots poking around your WordPress site all the time.
 A quality host has to take security very seriously.

 - Ease of use – Some hosting interfaces are just annoying and for me that’s a deal breaker.
-For example I hate GoDaddy…really I just hate it! their interface is busy, slow, confusing, and just irritates me.
-Others are simple and easy to use.
-When I have to work with a management interface that is unintuitive and annoying I find myself wishing they would just have cPanel.
-If you can’t improve it why reinvent the wheel?
+When it’s unintuitive and annoying I find myself wishing they would just have a standard cPanel.

 - Money back guarantee or trial period – It stands to reason that if you are not happy with a service you should get your money back.